jakodelu/Software-Engineering-Project---Solar-Panel-Analyzer/README.md

 ## Running

-Only after above instructions, SPA can be executed only by CLI (Command Line Interface).
+After above instructions, SPA can be executed only by CLI (Command Line Interface).
 There are 2 different modes of running: using GUI and directly from Terminal.

 ### 1) Using GUI

 Open the Terminal and move to SPA folder.
-To run SPA, you have to digit he following command:
+To run SPA, you have to digit the following command:

 > python3 main.py